GENEVA: GENErating and Visualizing branching narratives using LLMs: Case Study

 \subsection{Analysis of the generate narrative graphs}

-Our website \href{https://narrative.msr-emergence.com/}{Visualizing Generated Narratives} presents the narrative graphs for all the combinations of stories, settings and constraints described above.
-We find that GRIM is able to ground the stories in the given setting well.
-For example, when asked to ground Little Red Riding Hood in the game of Minecraft, it generates storylines that include healing potions, mob-infested cave, a redstone contraption and other elements that are specific to the game of Minecraft, while still retaining the narrative related to the original little red riding hood story.
-Likewise, when asked to ground Frankenstein in the 21st century, the storylines include a project on creating life from DNA fragments, genetic engineering, a humanoid and other aspects that are relatable in the 21st century while still maintaining the theme of the original Frankenstein story.
-When asked to ground Dracula in ancient Rome, the storylines include a mysterious sorcerer, a wise oracle, the Colosseum and similar such people, places and objects that are specific to ancient Rome while still being relatable to the original Dracula story.
-Finally, when asked to ground Jack and the Bean Stalk in quantum realm, the storylines include aspects such as magic beans from a parallel universe, macroscopic world and quantum watch.
-GRIM is also good at adhering to the constraints on the number of starts, ends and storylines.
+We find that GENEVA is able to ground certain stories quite well in a given setting; while adhering to the constraints on the number of starts, ends and storylines.
+For example, when asked to ground Little Red Riding Hood in the game of Minecraft, it generates storylines that include healing potions, mob-infested cave, a redstone contraption and other elements that are specific to the game of Minecraft, while still retaining the narrative related to the original little red riding hood story: for example little red riding hood's grandmother asking her to get healing potions, little red encountering a cunning player who manipulates her game environment, and little red exposing the player to the game's moderator.
+Another interesting observation was that the model chooses to steer clear of the original ending (where little red gets eaten by the wolf) in all the generated storylines and instead chooses to gives them positive endings where little red ends up learning a valuable lesson.